Major cities in the UK are adopting low emission zones to improve air quality.

 Following the success of ULEZ, the Government has started introducing Clean Air Zones across the whole country.

 What is a Clean Air Zone?

-A Clean Air Zone (CAZ) is a defined area recognised as highly polluted and in which local authority has brought measures in a bid to improve air quality.
-CAZ can include part of the city or even just a single road and can also include areas in which vehicles not meeting the required emission standards can be charged or fined for entering.
+A Clean Air Zone (CAZ) is a defined area recognised as highly polluted.
+The local authority has brought in measures to improve air quality.
+CAZ can include part of the city or even just a single road.
+It can also include areas where vehicles not meeting the required emission standards can be charged or fined for entering.

-As a long-term strategy, the Government wants to improve the quality of the air across the whole country by encouraging people to use newer and less polluting vehicles.
-The short-term strategy is to reduce air pollution in areas where it exceeds legal limits.
+As a long-term strategy, the Government wants to improve air quality across the country by encouraging people to use newer and less polluting vehicles.
+The short-term plan is to reduce air pollution in areas where it exceeds legal limits.

-The implementation of the Clean Air Zones lays in the hands of local authorities.
-Each UK council had to prepare an Air Quality Improvement Plan which, once approved by the Government, provided the council with the necessary funds to set up the zone.
+The implementation of the Clean Air Zones lies in the hands of local authorities.
+Each UK council had to prepare an Air Quality Improvement Plan that provided the council with the necessary funds to set up the zone once approved by the Government.

 Are all Clean Air Zones the same?